Cooleyy/EasySpawner/Thunderstore/TS-README.md

 2. If you have the zip, extract within your BepInEx plugins folder.
 Otherwise place the .dll and Assetbundle file in your BepInEx plugins folder.

 ## Changelog

+#### 1.4.0

+* Adds ability to select favourite items that stay at the top of the list.
+These are saved on file to persist between sessions.
+* Player input is more thouroughly blocked during input to fields.

 #### 1.3.0